Not sure if Hyatt Place is right for you?

 Potential Mitigations

-- It is wise to have your attorney review the assignment clause in the franchise agreement to understand what happens if the system is sold.
+- Your attorney should review the assignment clause in the Franchise Agreement to understand how easily the system can be sold.

 Non-Disclosure of Parent Company